sek788432/KMeans-DBSCAN/README.md

 ## Future Work
 - Using numpy array instead of list to improve execution time
-- Add more arguments and error handling statements to make function more flexible and steady
+- Add more arguments and error handling statements to make the functions more flexible and steady

 ## Reference
 - https://www.researchgate.net/figure/Pseudocode-of-the-DBSCAN-algorithm_fig2_325059373